Vetinar1/CHIPS/README.md

 the sampling is considered to be good enough and the algorithm stops.

 `dex_max_allowed_diff`: The maximum error any sample may have in its interpolation.
 Will *prevent* the algorithm from completing, even if the other two conditions are fulfilled.
-See thesis.
+Use with care, see thesis.

 `max_iterations`: Will forcefully quit after this many iterations.